Atlas548/Challenge-1/README.md

 # Changelog

 * Changed title from "website" to "Horiseon"
-* Optomized index.html by implementing appropriate semantic elements such as Header, Footer, Nav, Section to the necessary locations.
+* Optomized index.html by implementing appropriate semantic elements such as Header, Footer, Nav, Section, article, aside, and main to the necessary locations.
-* Updated & added necessary alt attributes
+* Updated & added alt attributes to images
+* Deployed descriptive comments to  the index.html & style.css files
-* f
+*